What are the responsibilities and job description for the VISUAL OBSERVATION STAFF (VOS) - (Casual Relief) position at Cody Regional Health?

 - Interacts verbally and/or listens to patients in a compassionate and respectful manner.

-- Charts observations on a flow sheet.
+- Charts observations on the checklist.

-- Alerts nursing staff to patient requests, and to note patient needs.
+- Alerts nursing staff to patient requests.

 - Is aware of individual patient capabilities for self-harm, harm to others, or escape risks and interacts to keep patient safe by appropriate measures.
-Ensures that environment is safe, and that no dangerous items are brought in by visitors/staff.

 - Is aware of HIPPA requirements and patient privacy needs for hygiene, and steps out of room to allow nursing staff to perform cares (as appropriate).